Ramages/ramages.github.io/_posts/2023/07/31/2023-07-31-Simple-one.md

 categories: [SecurityValley, Web]
 tags: [Web, CTF, SecurityValley]
 ---
-This is a writeup of the web challenge Simpple one from the [Security Valley](https://ctf.securityvalley.org) CTF
+This is a writeup of the web challenge Simple one from the [Security Valley](https://ctf.securityvalley.org) CTF
 #### Level: 1, Score: 5
 # Premise
 Our administrators have forgotten a file on our web server.
 This file is very important for us.
 Unfortunately, our admin also forgot the location of the file.
 Can you find this file?